dmo575/social_website/README.md

 - /
     - GET
-        - if session: serve /home
+        - if session: serve /portal PAGE
-        - no session: serve /welcome
+        - no session: serve /welcome PAGE

 ### Sequrity
 I have a couple of basic things in place.
 No Spring Security added to the project (In my TOLEARN list)